 - Remove from heat and allow to cool before using or freezing.

-Apple pie filling is freezing friendly, but make sure you wait until it is fully cooled and then transfer to air tight containers or plastic bags.
+Apple pie filling is freezer friendly, but make sure you wait until it is fully cooled and then transfer to air tight containers or plastic bags.
 Freeze for 4-6 months.
 Thaw before using.

 To thicken apple pie filling, you can use cornstarch, arrowroot or flour to make a slurry.
 In a small bowl, mix 2-3 tablespoons of cornstarch, arrowroot or flour with a small amount of water to create a smooth paste.
 Stir this paste to your hot apple pie filling until no streaks remain.
 Cook the filling over low heat, stirring continuously until it thickens and coats the back of a wooden spoon.
 Remove from heat right before it hits your desired consistency- it will thicken more as it cools!